Popsicle Stick Butterfly Craft (Free Template)

 Assemble the wing decorations all over the wings, then glue them in place.

-Finish off the butterfly by cutting 2 small strips of paper in the same color as the body.
-Glue these to the back of the butterfly wings, by the head to create the antennae.
+Finally, cut 2 small strips of paper in the same color as the body.
+Glue these to the back of the butterfly wings, by the head, to create the antennae.

 More Insect Ideas For Kids